 What Increases Your Risk

 Uterine fibroid symptoms can develop slowly over several years or quickly over several months.
-Most women with fibroids have mild symptoms or none at all.
-But for some women, the symptoms become a problem.
-The types of symptoms women have can depend on where the fibroid is found in the uterus.
+Fibroids often cause mild symptoms or none at all.
+But sometimes the symptoms become a problem.
+The types of symptoms you have can depend on where the fibroid is found in the uterus.

 Uterine fibroid symptoms and problems include: